mfernandez1992/Kublin-Rotation-qPCR/README.md

 # Kublin-Rotation-qPCR

 # Information and data pertaining to my qPCR experiments with the Kublin lab
-# 'Protocol' file will contain all primers, amplification conditions and qPCR chemistry information.
+# 'Protocols' file will contain all primers, amplification conditions and qPCR chemistry information.
 # 'Data' file will contain all raw data outputs from Quantstudio machine (Thermo).
 # 'Scripts' file will contain R codes used in various analyses.